FlooferLand/spleeteryeeter/README.md

 ## How to build
 SpleeterYeeter is built with <a href="https://pypi.org/project/auto-py-to-exe">auto-py-to-exe</a>

-Stems are automagically exported to the `exports` directory in your extracted SpleeterYeeter

 ## All credit goes to Deezer for making Spleeter
 SpleeterYeeter is just a wrapper of <a href="https://github.com/deezer/spleeter">Spleeter</a>, made so you could use Spleeter more comfortably.